matteodri/owl-energy-monitor/README.md

 Build, create and start a specific container.

 `docker-compose -f docker/docker-compose.yml up -d prometheus`

+On the host this also needs to be running:

+`iperf -s -u -B 224.192.32.19 -p 22600 -i 2`

+This runs _iperf_ in server mode binding to Owl multicast address.
+Allows the owl-energy-monitor to receive multicast packets.

 ## Default endpoints
 Service ports as set in _docker-compose.yml_.